Root number in integer parameter families of elliptic curves: A formula for the global root number

 \subsection{Decomposition of the root number according to the generic places}

-We recall here (the one-variable version of) \cite[Theorem 3.1.]{Desjardins1} that splits the formula of the root number into contributions of places of bad reduction according to their Kodaira type.
+We recall here (the one-variable version of) \cite[Theorem 3.4.]{Desjardins1} that splits the formula of the root number of an integer fiber into contributions of places of bad reduction according to their Kodaira type.
+Those kind of expression can already be found in Helfgott's preprint \cite{Helfgott}.

-\begin{thm} Let $\mathscr{E}$ be an elliptic surface over $\mathbb{Q}$.
+\begin{thm} Let $\mathscr{E}$ be a family of elliptic curves over $\mathbb{Q}$.
 Let $\delta$ be defined as in (\ref{defdelta}).
 We recall that $M_\E$ is the product of the irreducible primitive $P\in\Z[T]$ associated to the places of multiplicative reduction of $\E$.